All posts by TechPros

 Though there are many strands of viruses out there in the virtual world, the last main one you should be aware of is the worm virus.
 Normally found creeping around on big networks, these are complex pieces of code programmed to exploit security flaws.
 This virus uses the multitude of emails present in vast networks, such as big corporations, to help it spread and replicate.

 Though reading this article doesn’t earn you an official Tech Pros badge, by knowing what these different viruses are designed to do and how they negatively impact your computer, you should be able to pick up on the signs.
 This way, you can hopefully increase your chance of preventing infection or removal.
 Next time your computer comes down with something we’re here to cleanup the problem!
-Contact us by calling 615.595.6399 or drop us a line at support@tech-pros.com.
+Contact us by calling 615.595.6399 or drop us a line at [email protected].

 Back, Back, Back It Up: Local or Cloud Storage?
 Part 2